 I'm always quite sad when I head home from a vacation, whereas my boyfriend always looks forward to getting back home.
 But whether you are a traveler-at-heart or a homebody, there's no doubt that there are tangible benefits to taking a vacation, including (incredibly valuable) stress reduction, the perspective shift that happens when you see how people live in other parts of the country or world, and the wonderful feeling of tasting or smelling something new.

 There's nothing that we spend as much money and time on as vacation — yet we don't expect more lasting benefits than the photos of our adventures.
 But it doesn't have to be so.
-When you return from this summer's vacation, whether solo, as part of a couple or with your family, you can keep the good feelings going.
+When you return from your next vacation — whether solo, as part of a couple or with your family — you can keep the good feelings going.

-Here are some ideas of how to re-enter your life and preserve most — or at least some — of the vacation glow:
+Here are some ideas of how to re-enter your life and preserve most of the vacation glow:

 Give yourself a day off upon return: If you can plan to arrive back on a Saturday so that you have a day to arrive home and reorganize before you return to work, you can keep from landing back in your life and feeling immediately stressed out.
 If you come back mid-week, consider taking an extra day off to put a "buffer day" between your vacation and your work.
 This will allow you to get your home life back in order, as well as some hours to just enjoy your voyages in the mental rearview.
 It can also help to have this time to take a nap or otherwise readjust from jet lag and time changes.